 I’ve got one leg longer than the other.
 I’ve evidently been this way for years, since I stopped growing in fact, so I haven’t simply worn out the shorter one.
-I didn’t find out until I went to a physio for help with a backache.
+I didn’t discover this until I went to a physio for help with a backache.

 It came in a pack of two.
 This bothered me, to an extent that now appears unreasonable but at the time seemed quite important.
 Why, I thought to myself, would anyone need two wedges?
 I could think of no circumstance where both legs would be shorter than the other.

 I had a school friend who had a leg stop growing.
 The difference between his was obvious enough to be apparent to me.
-He’d had an illness, one of which in those days was never mentioned, and as it was never mentioned, I have no idea what it was.
+He’d had an illness, one which in those days was never mentioned, and as it was never mentioned, I have no idea what it was.
 The solution that was felt best for the lad was to stop his other leg growing until it was equal in length to the other.

 This was effected by mystical means which included an operation.
 It left a massive scar around his knee but it did its job.
 Then came the difficult bit; at what stage would it be best to kick it into action again?
 They got it spot on and his legs were declared equal.
 They were, unfortunately, shorter than they would have been and so were a little out of proportion to his body length.
 Not by much, but enough for him to feel hard done by.

 I was told my problem was probably due to growing ‘too fast’.
-This phrase was never explained to me and must forever remain obscure, but there was a certain sense to it.
-I was 6’1” when I was 12 years old.
-There was talk of strange concoctions to be ingested that would stop me becoming a giant, but these were far from trustworthy my parents were informed.
+This phrase was never explained to me and must forever remain obscure, but it might have had something to do with the fact that I was 6’1” when I was 12 years old.
+There was talk of strange concoctions to be ingested that would stop me becoming a giant, but these were far from trustworthy, my parents were informed.
 I was told to exercise more.